Auldbrass Plantation: Staff cabins and guesthouse

 The servants' cottages, also known as staff cabins, each cover 650 ft2.
 There were supposed to be as many as seven cabins in the original plans, but only two were initially built.
 The staff cabins face in different directions, and their roofs are raised at the front, descending almost to ground level in the rear.
 As designed, the staff cabins had a hexagonal plan with two rooms: a living–kitchen area and a bedroom niche.
-The living–kitchen area of each staff cabin had a built-in sofa, a sink, a table, hexagonal stools and a narrow fireplace, while the bedroom niche had a six-sided built-in bed.
+The living–kitchen area of each staff cabin had a built-in sofa, a sink, a table, hexagonal stools, and a narrow fireplace, while the bedroom niche had a six-sided built-in bed.
 Like the plantation house, the cabins were heated by pipes under the floor.
 The staff cabins also have canvas flaps.
-After Silver's renovations, the original bathrooms were removed, and the bedroom niches were converted to full bathrooms.
+After Silver's renovations, the original bathrooms were removed, and the bedroom niches were converted to full bathrooms to accommodate guests.

-The original plan called for the plantation house to be linked to a two-story guesthouse and a swimming pool, The guesthouse would have been built on a embankment projecting into the swamp, and there would have been a hexagonal barge for meals.
+The original plan called for the plantation house to be linked to a two-story guesthouse and a swimming pool, The guesthouse would have been built on an embankment projecting into the swamp, and there would have been a hexagonal barge for meals.
 That house would have included living and dining rooms on the lower story and bedrooms above.
 There were also supposed to be a gun room and a bathhouse in separate hexagonal pavilions, whose upper stories would have been connected by an overpass.
 The guesthouse did not have a fully-hexagonal floor plan.
 The guesthouse and swimming pool were part of the original plan but were not built during the original phases of construction.
 As part of a 1980s renovation, a tennis court and 135 ft swimming pool were built near the plantation house.
 Several storage structures and a guesthouse, none of which were designed by Wright, were also built after the plantation's completion.